Serpenseth/TigerWallet/README.md

 What is TigerWallet?

-TigerWallet is a non-custodial wallet, built in Python, that aims to be user-friendly, minimalistic, and easy to use.
+TigerWallet is a non-custodial wallet, built in Python

+# Who is it for?

+Everyone that is curious about Web3, and wants to try it out, while also having some features that advanced users would appreciate (custom RPC)

+# What does it solve?

+TigerWallet simplifies things by providing an easy to user interface.
+Every design element had "ease of use" in mind

+# What platforms does it support?

+Currently, TigerWallet supports Windows 10 (untested on Windows 11), Linux (tested on Ubuntu/Debian, so all flavors of said distros should work), and MacOS Monterey and upper (untested on M series Macs, but it should work just fine)

 It currently supports the Ethereum mainnet, and Base.